Bilinda Taras Krupa – Owner, Trainer and Behaviour Consultant

 Bilinda has completed her Applied Canine Behaviour Consultant (ADBC) studies with honours, as well as holding memberships in the Pet Professional Guild (PPG), Canadian Kennel Club (CKC) and CAPPDT.
 She is a certified Canine Good Neighbour Evaluator and assists many rescue groups, animal control facilities, veterinarians and shelters with her knowledge and modification programs.
 She is a puppy culture breeder of registered Whippets.
 (Tarakru Whippets.)

-Bilinda currently shares her life with her husband Doug, four Children, ten horses and her Pups, Sophee, Matilda, Wink, Metro, Q, Stella, Koko, Guinness, Kricket, Thor, Liam, Scarlett and Rouge.
+Bilinda currently shares her life with her husband Doug, four Children, ten horses and her Pups, Sophee, Matilda, Wink, Q, Stella, Koko, Guinness, Kricket, Thor, Liam, Scarlett, Rouge & Hollywood.

 Jenna Crawford – Trainer CBTMG, Behaviour Consultant

 Jenna began her dog behaviour education in 2012 under the guidance of Bilinda as a Behaviour Specialist with the Edmonton Humane Society, and transitioned into the position of trainer shortly after.
 She combines Bilinda’s mentoring with her education in Psychology and Neuroscience to help her clients understand exactly why and how to motivate, support, and allow their dogs to be confident and handler-focused.

 Jenna was introduced to the sport of agility just over a half-decade ago and it has been her passion ever since.
 She trains with some of the world’s top competitors and trainers, and has taught all levels of agility.
 She currently competes locally and across Canada with her teammate and rescue dog, Edge.